iamcal/lib_timezones/README.md

 libraries as follows:

     npm install // first time only
-    bower install // first time only
-    grunt
+    npm run build

 ## Timezone DB

 To update to the latest version of the timezone DB:

-    sudo pecl upgrade timezonedb
-    grunt
+    sudo apt-get update
+    sudo apt-get install tzdata
+    npm run build

 This will rebuild the data files, embedding the timezone DB version into the file.

 ## Caveats